-Our principal domicile is the United States.
+Our parent corporation is domiciled in the United States.
 Under tax treaties, we are eligible to receive foreign tax credits in the United States for taxes paid abroad.
 Taxes paid to foreign taxing authorities may exceed the credits available to us, resulting in the payment of a higher overall effective tax rate on our worldwide operations.